simplexsigil/MusclesInTime/README.md

 The `musint` package in this repository is a Python toolset for the Muscles in Time (MinT) dataset, a large-scale synthetic muscle activation dataset derived from biomechanically accurate OpenSim simulations.
 This dataset bridges surface-level motion data with the underlying muscle activations.

+A link for downloading the required underlying MinT data will be made available in the future.

 The MinT dataset offers over 9 hours of simulated muscle activation data, covering 227 subjects and 402 muscle strands.
 It is built by performing OpenSim simulation on the following motion capture datasets:
 - [BML-MoVi and BML-RUB](https://www.biomotionlab.ca/movi/)